Thexeir/thexeir.github.io/_posts/creatures/2017-12-21-NPC-#Template.md

 **Race Class(If applicable)**

-// Stat Block if the Character Require it
+// Stat block if the character requires it

 ---
 > ## NPC Name